irodrigo17/jogging-demo-app/README.md

 ##### Charts

 Charting weekly stats would be great, so the user can have a better overview of his progress.
-Also charting jog speed and elevation gain would be a killer feature, but GPS hast to be integrated first.
+Also charting jog speed and elevation gain would be a killer feature, but GPS has to be integrated first.